Scaling up Nature-Based Solutions (SUNS)

 Working Group

-The Working Group is a group of approximately 25 people with representatives from Bay, Gulf, and Franklin Counties; municipal governments; environmental organizations; state and federal entities; and the public.
-The first Working Group session will review the benefits of nature-based solutions (NBS) as a resilience strategy and will be tailored to the Working Group members’ level of knowledge.
-Members of the Working Group will then draw upon their own expertise, as well as suitability maps generated by the TNC/NU/USNA teams, to help create a prioritized portfolio of NBS investments across the project area, taking into account both risk reduction and habitat benefits.
+The Working Group is a group of approximately 25 people with representatives from Bay, Gulf and Franklin Counties; municipal governments; environmental organizations; state and federal entities; and the public.
+The first Working Group session reviewed the benefits of nature-based solutions as a resilience strategy and was tailored to the Working Group members’ level of knowledge.
+Members of the Working Group drew upon their own expertise, as well as suitability maps generated by the TNC/NU/USNA teams, to create a prioritized portfolio of NBS investments across the project area, taking into account both risk reduction and habitat benefits.

 The purpose of the Working Group is to: